 How to file taxes in the Czech Republic

 The process for filing taxes in the Czech Republic involves the following steps:

-Step 1: Attain a Czech Republic Tax Identification Number.
+Step 1: First, attain the Czech Republic Tax Identification Number.

-Step 3: Click ‘Průvodce’ which launches a form guide that you can electronically complete based on the sources of income and deductions relevant to you.
+Step 3: Then, you click ‘Průvodce’ which launches a form guide that you can electronically complete based on the sources of income and deductions relevant to you.